nickmmark/immune-phenotyping/README.md

 ![example showing the effect of COPD present in the resected non-adjacent lung on immune cell phenotype in the resected tumor](https://github.com/nickmmark/immune-phenotyping/blob/master/figures/COPD_present_or_not.png)

 ### t-Distributed Stochastic Neighbor Embedding (tSNE)
 [t-Distributed Stochastic Neighbor Embedding (tSNE)](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding) is an non-linear algorithm for performing dimensionality reduction, allowing visualization of complex multi-dimensional data in fewer dimensions while maintaining the overall structure of the data. tSNE was first described in 2008 and has become a widely used dimensional reduction technique (see the creator, [Laurens van der Maaten's website](https://lvdmaaten.github.io/tsne/) for more details).
-Importantly, tSNE is able to preserve *BOTH* the local and global structures of the data. tSNE was first described in 2008 and is a powerful and useful technique that can be done either natively in FloJo or R using the '''rTsne''' package.
+Importantly, tSNE is able to preserve *BOTH* the local and global structures of the data. tSNE was first described in 2008 and is a powerful and useful technique that can be done either natively in FloJo or R using the ```rTsne``` package.
 For a complete description of the underlying algorithm, see [here](https://www.analyticsvidhya.com/blog/2017/01/t-sne-implementation-r-python/)

 For tSNE in FloJo there is excellent documentation available [here](http://docs.flowjo.com/d2/advanced-features/dimensionality-reduction/tsne/).

-To perform tSNE in R, we can use the '''rTsne''' package.
+To perform tSNE in R, we can use the ```rTsne``` package.
 In this example, Paired immune cell populations (CD45+) from lung tumor and non-tumor adjacent lung were concatenated (50,000 events from each sample) and analyzed using tSNE.
 Specific immune cell populations can be labeled according to origin (lung vs tumor), immune effector cell type (CD4+, CD8+, gamma delta TCR+), or intracellular cytokine production (interferon gamma, IL-17a, etc).
 We can export flow cytometry data in a dataframe such that each row represents a single event (cell) and each column represents the values for each marker.

 ```R
 training_set <- loadExcel("NSCLC.xlsx",1)